-The Notice on Issues Relating to Strengthening the Land Control (關於加強土地調控有關問題的通知) promulgated by the State Council on August 31, 2006 sets forth the administration of the receipt and disbursement of the land premium, modifies the tax policies relating to the construction land, and builds up the system of publicity for the standards of the lowest price with respect to the granted state-owned land use right.
+The Notice on Issues Relating to Strengthening the Land Control (關於加強土地調控有關問題 的通知) promulgated by the State Council on August 31, 2006 sets forth the administration of the receipt and disbursement of the land premium, modifies the tax policies relating to the construction land, and builds up the system of publicity for the standards of the lowest price with respect to the granted state-owned land use right.

-On March 16, 2007, the National People's Congress adopted the PRC Property Rights Law (中華人民共和國物權法), which became effective on October 1, 2007.
-According to the Property Rights Law, when the term of the right to use construction land for residential (but not other) purposes expires, it will be renewed automatically.
+On May 28, 2020, the National People's Congress adopted the PRC Civil Code (中華人民共和 國民法典), which became effective on January 1, 2021.
+According to the Property Rights Part of the Civil Code, when the term of the right to use construction land for residential (but not other) purposes expires, it will be renewed automatically.
+The payment, reduction or exemption of renewal fees shall be handled in accordance with the provisions of laws and administrative regulations.
 Unless it is otherwise prescribed by any law, the owner of construction land use rights has the right to transfer, exchange, and use such land use rights as equity contributions or collateral for financing.
 If the state takes the premises owned by entities or individuals, it must compensate the property owners in accordance with law and protect the lawful rights and interests of the property owners.